Kha1edze/Kha1edze.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Ma Runze, an AI practitioner and product builder passionate about bridging cutting-edge models with real-world applications.

-I focus on applied machine learning, prompt engineering, and building lightweight, scalable AI products.
+My focus lies in applied deep learning, prompt engineering, and building lightweight, scalable AI products.

+I am very fortunate to be supervised by A/Prof [Chee-Ming Ting](https://www.monash.edu.my/it/staff/academic/dr-ting-chee-ming), and my current research explores **multimodal deep learning in medical imaging**.

-As a core member of the team behind [**IELTS Master**](https://www.zmielts.cn), an AI-driven writing feedback tool, I led prompt design and user analytics, growing the platform to over **5,000 users** and partnering with **top universities and influencers**.
+As a core member of the team behind [**IELTS Master**](https://www.zmielts.cn), an AI-driven writing feedback tool, I led prompt design and user analytics, helping grow the platform to **5,000+ users** and establish partnerships with **top universities and influencers**.

-I'm especially interested in using generative AI to create value in education, productivity, and underexplored local contexts.

-Currently open to collaboration, startup opportunities, and AI x product co-creation.
+I'm especially interested in applying generative AI to education, productivity, and underexplored local contexts.
+Currently open to collaboration, startup opportunities, and co-creating AI-powered products.

-You can find my CV here [CV](../files/resume.pdf) and Chinese version [CV_zh](../files/resume_zh.pdf).
+You can find my [CV](../files/resume.pdf) and Chinese version [here](../files/resume_zh.pdf).